nirajKpanda/linux-disk-usage-util/README.md

 #### Setup Your Upstream

-1. Change directory to the new node-shopkart directory (`cd linix-disk-usage-util`)
+1. Change directory to the new linix-disk-usage-util directory (`cd linix-disk-usage-util`)

 Congratulations, you now have a local copy of the linix-disk-usage-util project!